Skip to main content

 Will an ADU increase my property value?

 Yes.
 An ADU adds both living space and rental income potential.
 In the Puyallup area, a well-built ADU can add $100,000-$200,000 to property value while generating $1,200-$2,000 per month in rental income.
-The return on investment typically beats any other home improvement project.
+Under HB 1337, you can also sell your ADU as a separate condominium unit, independent of the primary home.
+That flexibility makes ADUs one of the highest-return investments you can make on a residential property.

 Can I convert my detached garage into an ADU?

 In most cases, yes.
 Detached garage conversions are one of the most cost-effective ADU options because the structure already exists.
+Under HB 1337, existing structures can be converted to ADUs even if they currently violate setback or lot coverage requirements.
 We add insulation, HVAC, plumbing for a kitchen and bathroom, electrical upgrades, finished walls, and a separate entrance.
 The existing foundation and framing save significant construction costs.

 Do I need to add a parking space if I convert my garage?